⚡️Quick Answer:

 The downside?
 Email finders aren’t free – but you can always use a free trial (Findymail, for example, offers 10 free credits) to see if the tool is practical enough to be added to your prospecting stack.

-I’ve been in sales for years.
-My number one pet peeve?
-Inaccurate email finders.
-You’d think that tools built specifically for this purpose would pay attention to the accuracy of those emails, but nope!
+I've been in sales for years.
+A common frustration with email finders?
+Inaccurate data.
+You'd think that tools built specifically for this purpose would pay attention to the accuracy of those emails, but nope!
+That's why Findymail was built with a powerful email verification solution that triple-checks every address.

 This isn’t a problem if you’re not sending hundreds of emails every week (or day), but I did.
 And if you’re serious about sales, you do, too.
 If only a few percent of those emails are not valid, your deliverability decreases.
 Your emails start landing in the Promotions tab or – God forbid – the junk folder.